davidovitch/maple-to-python/README.md

 ------------

-This is a very early and naive prototype on an incomplete and unfinished conversion scheme from a Maple [0] worksheet to either an IPython notebook or a Python/SymPy script.
+This is a very early and naive prototype on an incomplete and unfinished conversion scheme from a [Maple](http://www.maplesoft.com/products/maple/) worksheet to either an IPython notebook or a Python/SymPy script.

-As a first step, the Maple commands are extracted from the worksheet (*.mw) XML file, and converted to text using mw2txt.py [1](http://blog.tremily.us/posts/Maple/).
+As a first step, the Maple commands are extracted from the worksheet (*.mw) XML file, and converted to text using [mw2txt.py](http://blog.tremily.us/posts/Maple/).
-The second step takes the text output of the Maple worksheet and uses pyparsing [2] to parse the commands and convert them to SymPy [3] compatible commands.
+The second step takes the text output of the Maple worksheet and uses [pyparsing](http://pyparsing.wikispaces.com/) to parse the commands and convert them to [SymPy](http://sympy.org/en/index.html) compatible commands.

 mw2txt.py
 ---------